billc0sta/Aerospec/spec/Language Specification.md

 ### Evaluation rules:

-1. All equality and comparison operators result in a boolean.
+1. Equality and comparison operators result in a boolean.
 2. Any type can be compared using the equality operators.
-3. Comparing two different types raises a type error (not silently true or false).
+3. Comparing two different types raises a type error (not silently true nor false).
 4. Strings are compared lexicographically.
 5. Truthiness of a single value follows Python's rules: empty strings, arrays, objects, `0`, and `nil` evaluate to `false`; everything else evaluates to `true`.
 6. Objects are hashmaps and compared field by field, producing `true` only if all fields match exactly.